Top 4 Coffee Stocks to Watch in 2022

 The term “cup of joe” refers to coffee as a common drink.
 There are a few origin stories from the early 1900s and no matter the source, it’s become even more popular.
 That’s partially thanks to improved supply chains across the world…

 Over 90% of coffee production takes place in developing countries.
 And South America is the largest producer.
 There are roughly 25 million small producers who make their living on coffee.
-The top coffee stocks rely on this vast network of suppliers.
+And the top coffee stocks rely on this vast network of suppliers.

 When looking at total consumption by country, the U.S. is the largest consumer.
 That’s thanks to its larger population and coffee trends in the country.
 The National Coffee Association reported seven in 10 Americans drink coffee every week and 62% drink coffee every day.